By Mike Olsen, CEO

 Identify and eject storage devices: Proctorio will simply identify “storage devices”, like a hard drive or any USB devices that are plugged in.
 We don’t eject any drives and this setting does not allow access to any personal files.

 Manage your apps, extensions, and themes: There is a setting that allows exam administrators to “Disable Extensions” during an exam.
-This setting does not disable or interfere with accessibility-related technology.
+This setting should not disable or interfere with accessibility-related technology.

 Change your privacy-related settings: We use this to temporarily block the browser’s “password” fill option during the exam.

 In summary, Proctorio asks an exam administrator, “what do you want to look out for?” and “flags” any conditions they’ve specified.
 If a test taker performs a test-taking action set by an exam administrator, we simply create a “flag” for the exam reviewer or administrator to review later and determine what happened and if it really matters.
-Proctorio does not make any grading decisions, ever.
+In this instance, Proctorio does not decide whether a flag constitutes suspicious behavior or any subsequent grading decisions.

 Finally, a reminder that Proctorio can only do all of this during the exam.